Sea Shepherd Conservation Society

 The Sea Shepherd Conservation Society (SSCS) is a non-profit, marine conservation activism organization based in Friday Harbor on San Juan Island, Washington, in the United States.
 Sea Shepherd employs direct action tactics to achieve its goals, most famously by deploying its fleet of ships to track, report on and actively impede the work of fishing vessels believed to be engaged in illegal and unregulated activities causing the unsustainable exploitation of marine life.

 Sea Shepherd has been criticised by some environmental groups and national governments that oppose its tactics.
 The Japanese government, whose whaling industry is a leading target of the organization's efforts, has called Sea Shepherd eco-terrorists for "impeding their research".
-In March 2014, the International Court of Justice ruled that the Japanese whaling program was not for scientific purposes, as claimed, and ordered Japan to immediately cease its operation.

 History

-The predecessor organization of Sea Shepherd, the "Earth Force Society", was formed in 1977, after its founder, Paul Watson was ousted from the board of Greenpeace for disagreements over his direct action activism which clashed with their pacifist nature.
+The predecessor organization of Sea Shepherd, the "Earth Force Society", was formed in 1977, after its founder, Paul Watson, was ousted from the board of Greenpeace for disagreements over his direct action activism which clashed with their pacifist nature.
 Watson soon left Greenpeace.
 Initially without funding and with only a small group of supporters, Watson convinced Cleveland Amory, head of the Fund for Animals, to fund Watson's first vessel, the Sea Shepherd in 1978.

 The first direct action undertaken by the organization was against Canadian seal hunting in the Gulf of St. Lawrence in March 1979.
 The same year, the Sea Shepherd also rammed an unregulated Portuguese whaling vessel, the notorious Sierra.
 After the Portugal campaign, the first Sea Shepherd had to be scuttled, but Watson sold the story to raise money to fund his next vessel.
 He then spent the 1980s undertaking a variety of controversial and dangerous operations in support of various marine conservation aims, and physically intervened against Russian, Spanish, Norwegian, Icelandic, Makah, Faroese, and Japanese whalers.

 In the 1990s the group is described as having undertaken a shift in its public attitude.
 Having previously argued primarily from an ethical viewpoint, Sea Shepherd began to describe itself as an anti-poaching agency, a claim it based on its interpretation of the maritime and conservation law.
-The decade also saw the organisation make more progress in saving wildlife, including by teaming up with other groups to reduce the prevalence of driftnet fishing.
+The decade also saw the organization make more progress in saving wildlife, including by teaming up with other groups to reduce the prevalence of driftnet fishing.
 In 1994, Sea Shepherd sank an illegal Norwegian whaling vessel.
 However, no charges were brought as the vessel had been involved in even more illegal behavior than anticipated by the authorities.